 In addition to this, ACE inhibitors are contraindicated in patients taking direct renin inhibitors and patients who are pregnant as this can cause skull hypoplasia, anuria, hypotension, skeletal deformations, and death.

-Lastly, ACE inhibitors can be dangerous when used in combination with angiotensin II receptor blockers (ARBs), as it can cause life-threatening hyperkalemia in patients with heart failure.
+Lastly, ACE inhibitors can be dangerous when used in combination with angiotensin II receptor blockers (ARBs), as they can cause life-threatening hyperkalemia in patients with heart failure.

 ACE inhibitors and COVID-19

-There have been concerns that ACE inhibitors can increase susceptibility to COVID-19.
-These concerns have been based on the biological plausibility of such an effect and the observation that patients with hypertension and other cardiovascular comorbidities are overrepresented among those with poor COVID-19 outcomes.
+There have been concerns throughout the pandemic that ACE inhibitors could increase susceptibility to COVID-19.
+These concerns were based on the biological plausibility of such an effect and the observation that patients with hypertension and other cardiovascular comorbidities are overrepresented among those with poor COVID-19 outcomes.

-On the other side, there is some speculation that ACE inhibitors can have a beneficial role in COVID-19, based on some clinical studies in patients with other viral respiratory infections.
+On the other side, there has also been some speculation that ACE inhibitors could have a beneficial role in COVID-19, based on some clinical studies in patients with other viral respiratory infections.
+Research regarding this theory is limited.

 One of the targets of ACE inhibitors, angiotensin-converting enzyme 2, is a co-receptor for viral entry of the virus, SARS-CoV-2.
 It has furthermore been implicated in the extended pathogenesis of COVID-19.
-However, no studies have looked at the direct link between the gene expression of angiotensin covering enzyme 2 and COVID-19 pathogenesis and mortality.
+However, there is limited information on the direct link between the gene expression of angiotensin covering enzyme 2 and COVID-19 pathogenesis and mortality.

-The World Health Organization’s report does not indicate that ACE inhibitors have detrimental effects in relation to COVID-19.
-Of 11 observational studies they analyzed, a history of using ACE inhibitors was not associated with increased severity of COVID-19.
+A report from the World Health Organization (WHO) in May 2021 indicated that ACE inhibitors did not have detrimental effects in relation to COVID-19.
+Of the 11 observational studies they analyzed, a history of using ACE inhibitors was not associated with increased severity of COVID-19.

 - Mayo Clinic.
 2019.
 Angiotensin-Converting Enzyme (ACE) Inhibitors. [online] Available at: <https://www.mayoclinic.org/diseases-conditions/high-blood-pressure/in-depth/ace-inhibitors/art-20047480> [Accessed 7 June 2020].